 Fossil industry: huge profits and bad choices

 And guess what?
-Underneath, a large part of the fossil fuel industry spends to support the greenwashing.
+Underneath, a large part of the fossil industry spends to support the greenwashing.
 To slow down or barely keep the commitments made.
 And to play a double game, funding lobbying against clean energy policies and, in the process, distribute higher dividends to shareholders.
 I've even found plans here and there to explore new sources of fossil fuels.

 The (ignored) turning point of renewables

-Despite growth in global energy generation, greenhouse gas emissions from the energy sector will decline for the first time this year.
+Despite growth in global energy production, greenhouse gas emissions from the energy sector will decline for the first time this year.
 This is partly due to the demand for fossil energy it has already peaked.
 And renewables are finally eroding their market share.

 Today's choices and tomorrow's consequences